If you haven’t taken into account tax changes, you may be in for a nasty surprise.

 The overwhelming majority of people — 73 percent — will still be in a situation where too much is withheld, according to the GAO.
 Meanwhile, 21 percent of taxpayers might not be withholding enough from their paychecks to cover their tax bill.

 There are some things you can do to lessen the likelihood of a big tax bill next year.
-They include reviewing your W-4 Employee’s Withholding Allowance Certificate, which can help you determine whether you’re paying too much or too little in income taxes.
+They include reviewing your W-4 Employee’s Withholding Allowance Certificate, which can help you determine whether you’re paying too much or too little in income taxes,can do it with installment payments too!.
 You’ll want to do that review soon, though.
 We’re already more than halfway through the year.

 According to the Post: